 Lo, M. & Haron M. (Eds.)
 (2016).
 Muslim Institutions of Higher Education in Postcolonial Africa.
 Palgrave Macmillan, New York.

 Waghid Y. (2017) Islamic Education in South Africa.
 In: Daun H., Arjmand R. (eds) Handbook of Islamic Education.
 International Handbooks of Religion and Education, vol 7.
 Springer, Cham

 This issue will be published in November 2022 and will comprise 4 to 6 papers depending upon the level of interest.

-A full paper (limited to 8,000 words, including all references, tables, and figures, etc.) should be submitted online by December 31st, 2021 following JEMS’ submission guidelines.
-Papers submitted will be subject to a preliminary internal review by the editorial team starting the first week of January 2022.
+A full paper (limited to 8,000 words, including all references, tables, and figures, etc.) should be submitted online following JEMS’ submission guidelines.
+Papers submitted will be subject to a preliminary internal review by the editorial team.
 Papers deemed appropriate for publication in the journal will then be subject to a double-blind peer-review according to journal’s rules for scholarly contributions.

 Please contact JEMS Managing Editor for any questions.